blueueberryguy/nomusic/README.md

 # nomusic

-NoMusic is a Chrome extension that removes background music from video and audio streams in real time, leaving only the human voice.
+NoMusic is a browser extension that removes background music from video and audio streams in real time, leaving only the human voice.
 It works on any site without requiring page-specific configuration.
 See info.md

 # Bro I cannot stand pikaboo's music playlist anymore.